 - Lake Norman Shuttle and Taxi Service– Private transportation is available between Cornelius and Davidson and Charlotte, as well as Charlotte Douglas International Airport and several smaller airports in the area.
 Shuttles, limos, and cabs are all provided through Lake Norman Shuttle and Taxi Service.

 - Downtown Davidson– Since its incorporation, Davidson has been a mecca for small businesses, and that fact remains today.
-A simple trip to the Downtown Davidson area can provide residents with hours of shopping at specialty stores like Charlotte Shoe Company, The Davidson College Store, and Main Street Books.
+A simple trip to the Downtown Davidson area can provide residents with hours of shopping at specialty stores like the Davidson College Store and Main Street Books.

 - Downtown Cornelius– If you can’t get enough of these locally-owned businesses, head on over to Downtown Cornelius.
 The charming, walkable district features bridal shops, gift shops, consignment stores, restaurants, and some delicious bakeries and candy shops.